What is Web Application Penetration Testing?

-Web Application Testing: the basics
+Web Application Penetration Testing: the basics

 Penetration Testing is a proactive security measure that allows organisations to analyse their current security, internally and externally, detect any present vulnerabilities and implement strategies to greater protect the business from a breach due to the vulnerabilities identified.

-A web application pen test allows the end user to identify any weakness within a web application and any of its components.
+A web application penetration test allows the end user to identify any weakness within a web application and any of its components.
 This assists developers in highlighting the detected vulnerabilities and threats, enabling them to produce strategies to mitigate them.

 Web application testing is a type of penetration testing which uses the latest techniques on your applications to identify any existing security risks that could put your data, your customers’ data, and your reputation at risk.
 It helps to detect the risk and allows you to protect your business before that risk develops into a something more serious such as a data breach.

-When developing a web application, the main focuses usually are UX (user experience), the customer journey and the overall design to give customers the best experience and allow companies to generate increased revenue from an additional customer facing platform, however, the security of these applications is often overlooked needs addressing.
+When developing a web application, the main focuses usually are UX (user experience), the customer journey and the overall design to give customers the best experience and allow companies to generate increased revenue from an additional customer facing platform.
+However, the security of these applications is often overlooked and needs addressing.
 This is where web application testing comes in to play.
 It helps secure the application and identifies any security issues often overlooked by developers, ensuring a customer facing and data collecting application is protected and secure as they can be.

 The most common objectives for a web app pen test are:

 - Identify weaknesses that could lead to a data breach

 - Check the efficiency of current cyber security

 The principal methodology used for web app testing is OWASP (Open Web Application Security Project) Top 10.
 This is a regularly updated awareness document for web application security.
 It outlines the most detrimental security risks to web applications and strives to assist organisations take the first step in developing more secure code.